phoenixframework/phoenix/guides/components.md

 If you look inside `def html` in `HelloWeb` placed at `lib/hello_web.ex`, you will see that `CoreComponents` are automatically imported into all HTML views via `use HelloWeb, :html`.
 This is also the reason why `CoreComponents` itself performs `use Phoenix.Component` instead `use HelloWeb, :html` at the top: doing the latter would cause a deadlock as we would try to import `CoreComponents` into itself.

-CoreComponents also play an important role in Phoenix code generators, as the code generator assume those components are available in order to quickly scaffold your application.
+CoreComponents also play an important role in Phoenix code generators, as the code generators assume those components are available in order to quickly scaffold your application.
 In case you want to learn more about all of these pieces, you may:

-  * Exploring the generated `CoreComponents` module to learn more from practical examples
+  * Explore the generated `CoreComponents` module to learn more from practical examples

   * Read the official documentation for [`Phoenix.Component`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html)